google/trillian/docs/storage/storage.md

 As an optimization, the tree is not stored as a set of raw nodes but at as a collection of subtrees.

 Currently, subtrees must be be a multiple of 8 levels deep (referred to as `strataDepth` in the code) so it's not allowed to have e.g. a 7 level depth but 8 or 16 is fine.
 Only the bottom level nodes (the "leaves") of each subtree are physically stored.
 Intermediate subtree nodes are rehashed from the "leaves" when the subtree is loaded into memory.
 See `storage/cache/subtree_cache.go` for more details.

+Note some caveats to the above paragraph.
+If depth multiples other than 8 are used this might require changes to the way node ID prefix and suffixes are packed and unpacked from byte slices.
+There are additional assumptions that all log subtrees are the same depth, though these would be easier to remove.

+For maps the internal nodes are always cleared when stored and then rebuilt from the subtree "leaf" nodes when the subtree is reloaded.
+Logs use a modified strategy because it is possible for internal nodes to depend on more than one subtree.
+For logs the internal nodes are cleared on storage if the subtree is fully populated.
+This prevents the loss of internal nodes that depend on other subtrees as the tree is growing in levels.

 This storage arrangement was chosen because we have predictable access patterns to our data and do not require classes of tree modification like re-parenting a subtree.
 It would probably not be